seamapi/docs/docs/seam-components/get-started-with-client-side-components.md

 We recommend either using a version 4 UUID that you generate and store with your user metadata, or a salted hash of your internal user identifier.

-One you have selected a user identifier key, update your code as follows:
+Once you have selected a user identifier key, update your code as follows:

 {% tabs %}
 {% tab title="Plain HTML" %}